SohamDoshi/OnlineSales.Ai_assignmnet/README.md

-But, I wrote a python script which will convert worksheet.xlsx file into relational MySQL database tables and insert data into tables and then sricpt will perfome above SQL qeury on database/tables to Fetch top 3 departments along with their name and average monthly salary and then genrated result table will be converted into report.xlsx file and report.xlsx will be saved into Ouput folder in the same directory as script
+But, I wrote a python script which will convert worksheet.xlsx file into relational MySQL database tables then it will insert data into tables and after that script will perfome above SQL query on database/tables to fetch top 3 departments along with their name and average monthly salary, genrated result table will be converted into report.xlsx file and which will be saved into Output folder in the same directory as script

 <h2>How to run the Script?</h2>

-<h4>Requriements</h4>
+<h4>Requirements</h4>
  1) Python installed on your System

  2) MySQL

-<h4>Instruction</h4>
+<h4>Instructions</h4>

 1) Download/clone this repository to your local computer